 Course of studies Biomedical Sciences (MSc)

 Module Project Oriented Learning

 Abbreviation BMS12

 Course(s) Information Retrieval and Evaluation Research Seminar Team Project

 Semester Summer

-Person responsible for the module Prof. Dr. Reinhard Kuh nn
+Person responsible for the module Prof. Dr. Reinhard Kur n

 Instructor All instructors within the ne faculty /

 Language English and German

 Status within the curriculum Mandatory

-Course L Ε LW S
+Course L Е LW S

-Type of course / WH Information Retrieval and Evaluation - - - 2
+Type of course / WH Information Retrieval and Evaluation - - - -

-Research Seminar - - - 2
+, Research Seminar - - - -

-Team project 12
+Team project 12 12

-Course Class attenda ince Study outside Tota of class l СР
+Course Class attenda ance Study outside of class de Total СР

-Information Retrieval and Evaluation 30 45 75
+Information Retrieval and Evaluation 30 30 45 75

-Workload in hours Research Seminar 30 30 45 45 75
+Workload in hours Research Seminar 30 30 45 75

 180 270 450

 Total 240 360 600 20

 Credit points 20

 Prerequisites for attending this course For reasons of occupational safety, the students have to prepare the theoretical and practical contents of the module prior to starting practical work in the laboratory.
 Proof of this is provided by successful participation in a safety and / or introductory colloquium (written or oral).

-Recommended knowledge / course work Fundamentals in Cher nistry, Ph ysics and Bioche emistry '
+Recommended knowledge / course work Fundamentals in Cher nistry, Ph iysics and Bioche emistry /

-Objective is the education of the students in setting-up, planning and performing a project aiming at the solution of a specific research question.

-After successful completion of this module students:

-- understand how search engines and citation management programs function and can be used (K2). - use relevant literature data bases with respect to scientific publications, patents, reviews, and monographs (K3). - conduct systematic and efficient scientific literature searches (source identification and exploitation) (K3). - cite and organize literature correctly according to respective scientific standards and to save citations using citation managers (K4) - evaluate and efficiently document relevant publications and text/content therein (K5). - can define a research project: how to structure complex scientific questions and break them down into single steps like formulating state of the art and formulating scientific hypotheses.
-(K6) - successfully apply tools for practical project planning and coordination (Gantt-diagrams, decision gates, milestones, deliverables, etc.).
-(K5) - professionally apply tools for practical project management (action items, meeting organization, work documentation, efficient use of resources, coordination, etc.).
-(K4) - effectively extract information from technical and scientific databases and evaluate it with regard to a specific research question.
-(K4) - gain in-depth knowledge about a specific topic depending on the specified research question.
-(K3) - select the appropriate scientific methodology depending on the specific research question.
-(K4) - are able to think conceptually, work beneficial together in project teams and have developed and strengthened their team and communication skills.
-(K5) - properly present and scientifically sound defense their own findings in front of a panel of experts (= council of supervisors) (K5) - discuss competently experimental results in the light of the state of the art and comparing own findings to the scientific literature.
-(K4) - assimilate to novel research questions, adapt to / orientate in a new field.
-(K5) - are able to work in a self-organized manner and as a member of a team and do their work target-oriented and systematically.
-(K6)
+Module goals / desired outcome Objective is the education of the students in setting-up, planning and performing a project aiming at the solution of a specific research question.
+After successful completion of this module students: understand how search engines and citation management programs function and can be used (K2). use relevant literature data bases with respect to scientific publications, patents, reviews, and monographs (K3). conduct systematic and efficient scientific literature searches (source identification and exploitation) (K3). cite and organize literature correctly according to respective scientific standards and to save citations using citation managers (K4) evaluate and efficiently document relevant publications and text/content therein (K5). can define a research project: how to structure complex scientific questions and break them down into single steps like formulating state of the art and formulating scientific hypotheses.
+(K6) successfully apply tools for practical project planning and coordination (Gantt-diagrams, decision gates, milestones, deliverables, etc.).
+(K5) professionally apply tools for practical project management (action items, meeting organization, work documentation, efficient use of resources, coordination, etc.).
+(K4) effectively extract information from technical and scientific databases and evaluate it with regard to a specific research question.
+(K4) gain in-depth knowledge about a specific topic depending on the specified research question.
+(K4) are able to think conceptually, work beneficial together in project teams and have developed and strengthened their team and communication skills.
+(K5) properly present and scientifically sound defense their own findings in front of a panel of experts (= council of supervisors) (K5) discuss competently experimental results in the light of the state of the art and comparing own findings to the scientific literature.
+(K4)< ----------------------------------- ---